madinalikes/Belly-Button-Challenge/README.md

 All CSS, JS and images required are under the static folder.
 The main HTML file index.html is in the root folder of the Github repo.

-The dashboard can be viewed here: [Belly Button Diversity Dashboard](http://127.0.0.1:5500/index.html)

 ## **Plotly**
 ---